-Due to the sheer amount of data available from CMS on Medicare through various applications and databases, this study proposes implementation of machine learning algorithms to first generalize, and then detect FWA with the intentions of reducing organizational overhead and labor required to combat such issues.
-This paper aims to provide insight on a key issue with respect to Medicare FWA.

-(1) Can machine learning consistently and accurately detect Medicare FWA?

-The solution to this question would aid the Department of Health and Human Services when investigating a potentially fraudulent claim.
-The algorithm could serve as a first layer of detection and indicate to human claims inspectors that a given claim is potentially FWA.
+Machine learning techniques can complement the efforts of the Department of Health and Human Services in the investigation of potentially fraudulent claims.
+Such machine learning algorithms could serve as a first layer of detection, which human claims inspectors can further analyze to determine if the claim is a potential candidate for FWA.
 This step in the investigative process has the potential to save hundreds of thousands of man hours per year as the algorithm has the capability to classify claims as “potentially fraudulent” or “not potentially fraudulent,” saving the humans from the task of manually reviewing each Medicare claim.
 FWA are often difficult to detect and pursue and the costs of pursuing individual cases many not always be worth the expense, especially in the case where the FWA is a legitimate provider making an honest mistake, or even the case when a dishonest provider only slightly overbills, invoking an investigation costing more than the FWA itself.
 In the scenario where an algorithm can make this first determination has the potential to save tremendous amounts of money and investigative labor.

 The subject of FWA is an often researched and discussed problem within academia and beyond (Pande & Mass, 2013, p.
 9).
 The topic has even finally reached the point of Federal Government admission, with President Obama making the elimination of healthcare FWA a top priority of his administration (Pande & Mass, 2013, p.
 10).
 The Federal Government announced in 2011 that it would include predictive data modeling to assist in the fight against FWA prior to the payment of claims (Pande & Mass, 2013, p.
 10).
 Yet despite this public affirmation of the issue of FWA, 12 years later the problem persists and my many accounts, only continues in increases prevalence (Pande & Mass, 2013, p.
 9).